*Aetna is available for phone appointments on Tuesdays. Contact Ting Shih-Okawachi at (607) 255-7508 in Benefit Services to schedule an appointment.

 How does a Health Savings Account work?

 Once enrolled in the plan, you have Aetna high deductible health insurance.
-You are allowed to deposit up to $3,300 for singles or $6,550 for families into your tax-free Health Savings Account to earn interest and put toward future medical expenses.
-Cornell contributes $1,000 towards your limit.
+You are allowed to deposit up to $3,350for singles or $6,650 for families into your tax-free Health Savings Account to earn interest and put toward future medical expenses.
+Cornell contributes $1,000 up front towards your limit if you enroll during open enrollment; otherwise, the amount is pro-rated if you join the plan after January 1.

 Is the Health Savings Account right for me?